 My mother-in-law’s recipe is simple and anecdotal.
 She made it up using a few different recipes: cut round steak into strips, brown in pressure cooker, cover with water and cook 35 minutes.
 Add dry onion soup mix , simmer, thicken with corn starch and cold water, then add strips of green pepper.
 Serve over rice.
 I documented my adjustments and fleshed out the ingredients so I get consistent results.

-- Cut meat into strips and brown in a large pot with olive oil or butter.
+- Cut meat into strips and brown in a large pot with oil or butter.

-- Cover with water, bring to a boil and simmer 1.5-2 hours.
+- Cover with water, bring to a boil and simmer on low 1.5-2 hours.